rodolfojsv/navigation.nvim/README.md

 ## Features

 - **Quick file/directory access** - Navigate to files or directories from a text file list
+- **Add current file/directory** - Quickly add the current file or directory to your navigation list
 - **Smart directory handling** - Automatically changes working directory when selecting a directory
 - **Visual indicators** - Shows `[DIR]` prefix for directories in the selector
+- **Netrw integration** - Works with netrw directory buffers
+- **Oil integration** - Works with oil.nvim directory buffers
 - **Configurable** - Customize navigation file path and keymaps
 - **Telescope integration** - Works seamlessly with Telescope after directory changes